New Update: Rising Oil Costs are Affecting Retirement Plans. Will you be impacted?

 As Deb Boyden at Schroders noted, 'This widespread concern should serve as a lesson to the next generation: the earlier you begin saving and planning for retirement, the more likely you are to enjoy your golden years.'

 For those who rely on fixed incomes, such as many Intel retirees, inflation can be particularly damaging.
-Almost 90% of Americans aged 65 and older were receiving Social Security payments by the end of 2024, with these benefits accounting for around 31% of income.
+Almost 90% of Americans aged 65 and older were receiving Social Security payments by the end of 2026, with these benefits accounting for around 31% of income.
 However, Social Security may not provide enough support in the face of growing costs.
-The Senior Citizens League has projected that COLA will only be 2.5% in 2025, down from 3.2% in 2023, and well below the 8.7% adjustment in 2022, driven by pandemic-induced inflation.
+The Senior Citizens League has projected that COLA of 2.8% in 2026, down from 3.2% in 2026, and well below the 8.7% adjustment in 2026, driven by post-pandemic era-induced inflation.
 4

 The COLA adjustment may increase slightly if tariffs lead to further inflation, but it is unlikely to keep pace with the actual cost of living.
 The Consumer Price Index for Urban Wage Earners and Clerical Workers, used to determine COLA, is based on data from the third quarter of the year.
 However, retirees—including those at Intel—might continue to struggle with inflation's effects on their savings and purchasing power, even with an increased COLA.